 Varieties include Nero d’Avola, Vermentino, Fiano, Bianco d’Alessano, Grillo, Montepulciano, Nebbiolo, Teroldego, Carignano, Graciano, Tempranillo, Touriga Nacional, Trousseau/Bastardo… and more.

 Ricca Terra Farms is a small vineyard property specialising in southern Italian grape varieties.
 Owners Ashley & Holly Ratcliff selected these varieties based on their capacity to produce high quality wines in a hot environment.

 In contrast to the vast majority of Riverland grape-producers, the Ratcliffs micro-manage their vineyard, using hands-on techniques usually associated with recognised cool-climate regions such as Margaret River.
 Practices include minimal irrigation, leaf-plucking, shoot and bunch-thinning, wire-lifting and general canopy management to ensure even ripeness and low yields across the board.

 The resulting wines are generous and warm, yet with a lightness of being.

 Get excited people.
-From the Riverland in 2015 we will be releasing a textured savoury white from the Fiano variety, plus a new aromatic style from the very rare Grillo grape, and a delightful snappy fresh white from the equally rare Bianco d’Alessano variety.
+From the Riverland in 2015 we will be releasing a textured savoury white from the Fiano variety, plus a new aromatic style from the very, VERY rare Slancamenca Bela grape, and a delightful snappy fresh white from the equally rare Bianco d’Alessano variety.

 Coming on stream from our Margaret River project we’ll be releasing our amphora-fermented Trousseau, a skins-ferment Sauvignon Blanc, plus a Tempranillo/Touriga blend.